Nicola Cortese

-Nicola Cortese (born 7 August 1968) is a Swiss-based Italian banker, best known for his time as executive chairman of Southampton Football Club, from August 2009 to January 2014.
+Nicola Cortese (born 7 August 1968) is a Swiss-based Italian banker, best known for his time as executive chairman of Southampton Football Club.
+He joined the club in August 2009 as a director of Southampton Football Club Limited before departing in January 2014.
+Katharina Liebherr succeeded him as executive chairman of the club.

 Banking career

 Cortese was educated in Switzerland and England in business communication and finance.
-He was involved for ten years in sports business practice as head of the sports and entertainment desk at various Swiss banks, providing global services to sports and entertainment professionals.He is currently a proposed buyer of Sunderland AFC.
-His most recent position was as an executive at Banque Heritage in Geneva where he managed the finances of billionaires.
+He was involved for ten years in sports business practice as head of the sports and entertainment desk at various Swiss banks, providing global services to sports and entertainment professionals.
+He is currently a proposed buyer of Sunderland AFC.
+His most recent position was as an executive at Banque Heritage in Geneva, where he managed the finances of billionaires.
 He had previously run the sports business desk for Credit Suisse.